 How the High Cost of Care Affects Employers – and Everyone Else

 Employees directly and indirectly shoulder these costs.
-The average premium that employers and their workers pay for a family plan in California now exceeds $1,600 a month.
+The average premium (PDF) that employers and their workers pay for a family plan in California now exceeds $1,600 a month.
 Employer-based family health insurance premiums in the state have increased by 234% over the last 15 years, nearly six times the increase in the state’s overall inflation rate.
 Every dollar spent on health care is a dollar unavailable for something else, such as education, affordable housing, and environmental protection.

 Cumulative Premium Growth Compared to Inflation – Family Coverage, California, 2002 to 2016

 Sixty-six percent of working California families face a deductible of $2,000 or more for their employer-based coverage, including many without high-deductible health plans linked to tax-advantaged health savings accounts.